garelp/zabbix-minecraft-server/README.md

     3. Of course a properly installed Zabbix agent.

 ## Usage:
-    1. Copy the stats_mcserver.py in /usr/local/bin
+    1. Copy the stats_mcserver.py in /usr/local/bin on the Minecraft server.
-    2. Copy the Zabbix config file into /etc/zabbix/zabbix_agentd.d/
+    2. Copy the Zabbix config file into /etc/zabbix/zabbix_agentd.d/ on the Minecraft server.
     3. Restart the Zabbix Agent.
     4. Import the template XML file into your zabbix server and add to the correct host.